MicrosoftDocs/memdocs/sccm/core/servers/manage/install-in-console-updates.md

 -   The prerequisite check automatically runs again when you choose to install the update.

 > [!NOTE]
 > When you start a prerequisite check and then view the status, the **Installation** phase appears to be active, however the update is not actually installing.
-The display lists the Installation phase because some tasks, like extracting the binaries necessary to run the check, are also part of the Installation phase.
+To run the prerequisite check, the update process extracts the package from the content library and puts it into a staging folder where the current prerequisite checks can be accessed.
+This same process runs when you install an update.
+For this reason, Installation shows as ‘In progress’.
+Only the *Extract Update package* step is shown in the Installation category.

 Later, when you install the update, you can configure the update to ignore prerequisite check warnings.